 The Si function is, under normal conditions, used to provide its user with the stability needed to guarantee safety and comfort through the maintenance of adequate structures and living systems.

-On the other hand, when Si is in an inferior position, its users find themselves unable to follow such a structure as it would have imposed on them.
-Since it would mean imposing heavy restrictions on their dominant function always in search of what is not: Ne.
+On the other hand, when Si is in an inferior position, its users find themselves unable to follow such a structure as it would have imposed on them since it would mean imposing heavy restrictions on their dominant function always in search of what is not: Ne.

 The Si inferior users therefore find themselves in great difficulty when it comes to showing the slightest degree of organization.
 And this is not by choice, but by inability.
-Under normal conditions, their minds are blocked on the exploration of new possibilities and the exploitation of their vivid imagination, processes that require the erasing of all barriers of thought, and thus imply the non-respect of all that will force them to do the opposite.
+Under normal conditions, their minds are blocked on the exploration of new possibilities and the exploitation of their vivid imagination—processes that require the erasing of all barriers of thought, and thus imply the non-respect of all that will force them to do the opposite.

-This creates deep instability in their lives, as their extreme anti-conformist spirit prevents them from conforming to themselves.
+This creates deep instability in their lives, as their extreme anti-conformist spirit prevents them from conforming, even to themselves.
 Indeed, they are never really present to themselves: if their body is here, their spirit is elsewhere, and vice versa.
 Thus, performing repetitive tasks, concentrating on some activity, following the rules, arriving on time, writing without mistakes, or even remembering where they left their keys become daily challenges.

 Whether it’s for work or for love, making choices is very difficult.
-Being by far the best at predicting all possible scenarios and being aware of all the parameters on which events depend, making a choice is also something they prefer to put off until they no longer have the time to make a decision.
+Being by far the best at predicting all possible scenarios and aware of all the parameters on which events depend, making a choice is also something they prefer to put off until they no longer have the time to make a decision.

 Despite their deep desire to have a stable life, they will very regularly lack discipline in all aspects of their lives unless they begin to develop their lower function.
 Indeed, individuals who will develop their inferior Si function will become responsible individuals.
-For example, they will show great loyalty to their loved ones, will be solely responsible for their own comfort and thus will keep their home clean, will be efficient at work thanks to their great capacity for concentration, will become athletic thanks to their extraordinary stamina, will not forget anything, and will be people on whom we can definitely rely.
+For example, they will show great loyalty to their loved ones, will be solely responsible for their own comfort (and thus keep their home clean), will be efficient at work thanks to their great capacity for concentration, will become athletic thanks to their extraordinary stamina, will not forget anything, and will be people on whom we can definitely rely.

 Ni – Introverted Intuition